Akhi1704/Data_Analysis_Projects/Nashville_Housing/README.md

 - Standardizing date formats
 - Breaking out addresses into individual columns (Address, City, State)
 - Changing 'Y' and 'N' to 'Yes' and 'No' in the SoldAsVacant column

-The cleaned datasets are stored in the `cleaned_data/` directory.

 ## License